cuboulder-MSD/digColl_jRNewman/README.md

 Rights statement comes from [rightsstatements.org](https://rightsstatements.org/page/1.0/?language=en)
 ## Resources
-For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [J.R.
-Newman](https://archives.colorado.edu/repositories/2/resources/1256).
+For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [J. R. Newman](https://archives.colorado.edu/repositories/2/resources/1256).